 I-235/US-77 and I-44

-Northbound I-235 lanes between N. 36th St. and I-44 were significantly shifted to the east Nov.
-10, 2017, onto new pavement as part of ongoing widening and construction in order to make room for construction activities in the center lanes.
+North and southbound I-235 is shifted between the I-44 interchange and N. 36th St. Traffic is shifted to the far outside lanes to make room for construction activities in the center lanes.
 The speed limit is reduced in this area.
-The following lane closures are scheduled:
+This project is scheduled to continue through 2019.

 - The N. 50th St. bridge over I-235 is closed through spring 2018.